TrackPolitics logoTrackPolitics

 AI-generated

-Markus Campbell-Savours is the Independent MP for Penrith and Solway, elected in July 2024.
-He currently serves on the Public Administration and Constitutional Affairs Committee and the Modernisation Committee, with previous involvement on the Product Regulation and Metrology Bill committee.
+Markus Campbell-Savours is a Labour (Co-op) MP for Penrith and Solway, elected in 2024.
+He currently serves on the Public Administration and Constitutional Affairs Committee and the Modernisation Committee, and previously sat on the Product Regulation and Metrology Bill [HL] committee in May 2025.

 Voting Patterns